‘Spider-Man: Into the Spider-Verse’: Let’s Talk about that Post-Credits Gag

 First, including the first Latino character as Spider-Man is good nod to the fact that Into the Spider-Verse is all about diversity as it puts Miles Morales—who is part Latino, part African-American—in the lead role.
 It’s a nice way to note, without making it too big of a deal, that Miles Morales wasn’t the first non-white Spider-Man, and that each step is important even if a character like Spider-Man 2099 is largely a footnote in the character’s history.

-This leads to the second gag that the good folks at Know Your Meme can help us out with when it comes to Spider-Man Pointing at Spider-Man:
+This leads to the second Into the Spider-Verse post credits gag that the good folks at Know Your Meme can help us out with when it comes to Spider-Man Pointing at Spider-Man:

 The image comes from episode 19b of the 1967 Spider-Man cartoon, “Double Identity.”
 In the episode, a villain attempts to impersonate the title hero.